Okonjima Villa: Our full report

 - Property’s age restrictions

-- No children under the age of 12 years.
+- No children under 12 years.

 Our travellers’ wildlife sightings from Okonjima Villa

 Since mid-2018, many of our travellers who stayed at Okonjima Villa have kindly recorded their wildlife sightings and shared them with us.
 The results are below.
 Click an animal to see more, and here to see more on our methodology.

 - The villa has a back-up generator.
 There are plug points in the suites and main house for charging batteries and electronic equipment.

 - WiFi is available at Okonjima Villa.